 Final Thoughts on Where to Stay in Philadelphia

 Philadelphia is a gem of a city, bursting with history, culture, and great food.
-It’s an incredibly interesting destination that’s always well worth a visit.
-Whether you’re a history buff, a fearless foodie, a party animal, or anything else, there’s something for everyone in this city.
+Whether you’re a history buff, a fearless foodie or a party animal – there’s something for everyone in this city and it’s well worth a visit.

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!